tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 devices and controllers.
 A suitable transport (e.g.  NETCONF {{?RFC6241}}, RESTCONF {{?RFC8040}}, or gRPC) may be used to enable configuration and retrieval of state information for slice policies on network devices.
-The slice policy YANG data model may be defined in a separate document and is outside the scope of this document.
+The slice policy YANG data model is outside the scope of this document, and is defined [I-D.bestbar-teas-yang-slice-policy].

 # Applicability to Path Control Technologies